tbrown2/comp_330_project_1/comp330p1.md

 - a valid URI will hyperlink in the tweet
 - a tweet can be pinned at the top of your page
 - a hashtag is a # immediately followed by a word or phrase, When you click on a hashtag, you'll see other Tweets containing the same keyword or topic.

+#Classes

+##Tweet ---- make a tree? where each node represents a different chunk of the tweet?
+Or make into a class
+  Attributes:
+    text -- the actual body of the tweet, cannot exceed 140 characters, this part would be a tree date -- can be used to keep track of the first 3200 tweets charlength -- the number of characters in the tweet, cannot exceed 140 characters mentions[] -- could just make an array of each mention possessed hashtags[] -- could just make an array of each hastag urls[] -- could just make an array of each url

+##Linkables (superclass)

+	Mention (subclass)
+	    Attributes
+		- int start_location (inherited)
+		- int length (inherited)
+		- string body(inherited)
+	    Methods
+		- GetLocation (inherited)
+                - GetLength (inherited)
+	        - GetBody (inherited)

+	Hashtag (subclass)
+            Attributes
+		- start_location (inherited)
+		- length (inherited)
+		- string body(inherited)
+	    Methods
+		- GetLocation (inherited)
+                - GetLength (inherited)
+	        - GetBody (inherited)

+	Url (subclass)
+	    Attributes
+		- start_location (inherited)
+		- length  (inherited)
+                - string body (inherited)
+	    Methods
+		- GetLocation (inherited)
+                - GetLength (inherited)
+	        - GetBody (inherited)